ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/client-registry.md

 To get the id of your API, use the command `barista api list`.
 This command will list all of your APIs, their names, and their ids.
 You will need the id of your API to perform most operations on the schema registry.

-# Using Persisted Queries
+# Using Persisted Operations

-To use persisted queries, the server needs to know how to translate the hash into the corresponding GraphQL operation.
+To use persisted operations, the server needs to know how to translate the hash into the corresponding GraphQL operation.
 This is where the client registry comes in.
-The client registry maintains a mapping of hashes to query keys, informing the server which hash corresponds to which query.
-This allows the server to efficiently look up and execute the appropriate query when it receives a request from a client.
+The client registry maintains a mapping of hashes to operation keys, informing the server which hash corresponds to which operation.
+This allows the server to efficiently look up and execute the appropriate operation when it receives a request from a client.

 To connect your HotChocolate server to the client registry, you need the `BananaCakePop.Services` NuGet package.
 This package contains the `AddBananaCakePopServices()` extension method, which can be used to configure the client registry.